Circuit decompositions and scheduling for neutral atom devices with limited local addressability: Background

 Numerous works exist on general quantum compilers or those tailored to superconducting systems, including \cite{anis_qiskit_2021,cirq_developers_2022_7465577,sivarajah_tket_2020,cowtan_qubit_2019,murali_noise-adaptive_2019,xu_quartz_2022,molavi_qubit_2022}.
-However, none of these frameworks support atom movement operations in circuits nor decompositions involving \texttt{GR} gates.
-Both components are important in neutral atom systems, and modifying previous frameworks to incorporate these components is not trivial.

-Baker et al.~\cite{baker_exploiting_2021} proposed the first compiler to account for hardware-level characteristics specific to neutral atom devices, including long-distance interactions and atom loss.
-Patel et al.~\cite{patel_geyser_2022} expanded upon this work with compiler strategies to replace one- and two-qubit circuit blocks with native three-qubit gates, thereby reducing total pulse count.
-Li et al.~\cite{li_timing-aware_2023} developed scheduling techniques based on connectivity and parallelism constraints in neutral atom computers.
-Note that these works cannot be directly compared to our work in evaluations because they assume local addressibility for every gate.
-To execute circuits on hardware, their compilers would require additional passes (such as those implemented in our work) to decompose into a more realistic neutral atom native gate set.
+Ref.~\cite{schmid_computational_2024} provides an overview of current compiler capabilities for neutral atom quantum processors, which we summarize briefly here.
+Baker et al.~\cite{baker_exploiting_2021} proposed the first compiler to account for neutral atom hardware features and challenges, including long-distance interactions and atom loss.
+Patel et al.~\cite{patel_geyser_2022} expanded on this with compiler strategies to replace one- and two-qubit circuit blocks with native three-qubit gates, thereby reducing total pulse count.
+Tan et al.~\cite{tan_qubit_2022}, Schmid et al.~\cite{schmid_hybrid_2023}, and Wang et al.~\cite{wang_atomique_2024} incorporated physical atom movement \cite{bluvstein_quantum_2022} into routing.
+Li et al.~\cite{li_timing-aware_2023} developed scheduling techniques based on connectivity and parallelism constraints in neutral atoms.
+Yet none of these compilers support decompositions nor optimizations involving global gates, and modifying previous frameworks to incorporate this is nontrivial.

-Tan et al.~\cite{tan_qubit_2022} developed the first compiler to incorporate atom movement into the routing step.
-While they provide a strong first step to build upon, particularly with accounting for hardware-level constraints at the compiler level, their algorithm is not scalable to larger circuits.
-Additionally, their approach requires a very large space overhead, which also leads to high atom movement costs, as atoms must travel farther distances.
-Their work minimizes two-qubit gate costs, but further work is needed to reduce atom movement costs.